 The servant does not take what is forbidden from him except due to two things: Either he thinks wrongly of his Lord—he thinks that if he obeys Him and gives preference to Him He will not give him a better non-prohibited thing.
 The second one is that he knows that if someone leaves something for the sake of God, God will give him something better in its place, but his patience is overcome by his lust and his desire has overrun his brain.
 The first one is due to the weakness of his knowledge, the second one due to the weakness of his sense and insight.

-Deeds without sincerity and without following the example of other righteous people is like a traveler filling his waterskin with dirt, which burdens him without benefiting him.
+Deeds without sincerity and without following the example of other righteous people is like a traveler filling his water bottle with dirt, which burdens him without benefiting him.

 Whoever, among the workers, wishes to know his status in the eye of the King, let him look at what jobs He gives him and with what He busies him.

-Whoever knows his nafs [ego, soul or self], he will be too busy working on fixing and improving it to concern himself with people’s faults.
+Whoever truly knows his own ego will be too busy working on fixing and improving it to concern himself with people’s faults.

 All sins are based on three things: Arrogance, which caused Satan to be the way he is; greed, which is what caused Adam to be cast out of Paradise, and envy, which is what pushed one of the sons of Adam to kill the other.

 God joins guidance with struggle in His saying “as for those who strive in Our cause, We shall surely guide them to Our ways”.
 The most perfect among the people when it comes to guidance are those who struggle the most in His cause, and the most obligatory struggle is the struggle against the ego and against desires, and the struggle against Satan and against the worldly life.